saborido/Charset-Explorer/README.md

  Also the colour of the Area Bar indicates whether that part of the memory is protected or not:

 	-Dark Blue:	This part belongs to the ROM, and can NOT be modified.
-	-Red:		This area belongs to basic, the program itself and other things, and can NOT be modified.
+	-Red:		This area belongs to BASIC, the program itself and other things, and can NOT be modified.
 	-Magenta:	This area belongs to the UDG (User Defined Graphics) and YES it can be modified.